leeoniya/uPlot/docs/precision-regressions.md

 The first change corrects an input to `findIncr()`'s precision guard.
 The second change protects against nonadvancing arithmetic even when increment selection fails.

 The PR description links #827.
 It does not change `fixFloat()`, `roundDec()`, or the flat-range policy.

+The merged digit-count fix covers the first change and corrects rounded logarithms at decimal boundaries.
+The subsequent advancement guard returns no splits for stalled generation, rather than retaining a partial axis.
+The `no-data` page updates ten values to flat or nearly flat data at `1e14`, with automatic ranging and normal series drawing.
+The near-flat data uses steps of `0.015625`, one representable step at that magnitude.
+Tick selection remains automatic.
+These are data-flow controls, not confirmed reproductions of the historical hang.
+This page loads source without a bundle rebuild.

 ### Relationship to decimal cleanup